 For a shoe that follows the design of both a trail running shoe and a hiking shoe, The North Face Endurus Hike Gore Tex is surprisingly flexible.
-The mesh upper flexes along the natural forefoot line while the XtraFoam midsole and Vibram XS Trek sole rubber outsole follows the same natural flex.
-With additional flex grooves built into the outsole and center groove that allows weight to shift to different areas of the base, this shoe is extremely flexible to a diverse terrain.
+The mesh upper flexes along the natural forefoot line while the XtraFoam midsole and Vibram XS Trek sole rubber outsole follow the same natural flex.
+With additional flex grooves built into the outsole and center groove that allows the weight to shift to different areas of the base, this shoe is extremely flexible to a diverse terrain.
 The rock plate does add torsional rigidity through the forefoot to midfoot but that doesn’t take away from the flex of the base.

 The North Face Endurus Hike Gore Tex has stability built into the upper via the TPU mesh, TPU heel, and toe cap.
 The moderately padded heel collar holds the Achilles in place and down into the heel cup for stability.
 The XtraFoam midsole is surrounded with a stronger, more durable EVA foam for added stability and to keep the foot in the base of the shoe.
 With the full upper and midsole devoted to holding the foot in place, this shoe is a pretty stable option.

 We weren’t able to locate a measurement on the drop of The North Face Endurus Hike Gore Tex.
 Based on pictures only, the toe is situated above where the heel ends, looking like an average drop.
 Though not a natural ride, this shoe does have a thicker midsole than most and is designed for hiking so you should expect an average drop.